Barnby and North Cove Primary School

 Academy Head

 WE'RE HIRING TEACHING ASSISTANTS!
-Our wonderful school is looking for a dedicated Teaching Assistants who are passionate about helping students learn, grow, and achieve their goals.
+Our wonderful school is looking for dedicated Teaching Assistants who are passionate about helping students learn, grow, and achieve their goals.
 If you enjoy supporting communication, developing learning skills, adapting activities, and celebrating progress every day, you'll fit right in!
 Come and join a team that values creativity, patience, and meaningful education.

 Riverwalk School, Riverwalk Campus, Mayfield Road, Bury St Edmunds, Suffolk, IP33 2PD